cryonics84/Monsterr-Maze/README.md

         view.moveEntity(entity);
     }

-client can send 'commands' to the server, that then executes it.
+- Client can send 'commands' to the server, that then executes it.
+- Make 'commands' object on server, and add to interface.
+- Add any methods you want the client to be able to invoke.

 Ex:
 netframe.makeCmd(command, params, entityId);
 - command: the function invoked on server.
 Ex: 'cmdMovePlayer'